CarlitosDev/pydantic-snowflake/README.md

 What you would need is to have:
 - a Pydantic V2 defition of you class.
 You could have defined it as a data contract with another party or system.
 - An active connection to Snowflake.
 For example, via the [snowflake-connector](https://github.com/snowflakedb/snowflake-connector-python).
 You manage this connection (ie: you open/close it).
 - Pandas installed: leveraged for writing.
-Ideally you also installed [snowflake-connector](https://github.com/snowflakedb/snowflake-connector-python) with `write_pandas` for faster insert.
+Ideally you also installed [snowflake-connector](https://github.com/snowflakedb/snowflake-connector-python) with `write_pandas` for faster insert. `pip install "snowflake-connector-python[pandas]"`

 With that, you can just:
 ```python